MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/code_blocks.md

 # Jekyll codeblocks cheatsheet

 Here we have Liquid code which needs to be shown as code and not rendered (it may cause errors), so use the `raw` tag.
+This will not show up literally but will ensure any Liquid content inside it is no evaluated.

 ## Codeblock

-Note that the codeblock goes _inside_ the `raw` tag.
+Note that the codeblock goes _inside_ the `raw` tag to avoid unnecessary empty lines showing up.

 Use HTML highlighting (Liquid parts are plain).